oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         - Severity: *Warning*
         - Condition: *:TARGET = 'customer_orders' AND :COMMAND_CLASS = 'VIOLATE' AND :OBJECT_TYPE = 'REALM'*
         - Threshold (times): *1*

-        **Note:** You can also enable email notification for the alerts
-        - Click on **Configure email notification** and provide email address
-        - **You need to have SMTP server** configured for the email notification

     - Your Alert should look like this.